Jailed Libor trader Tom Hayes appeals 14-year sentence, conviction

 The London case is being heard by Lord Chief Justice John Thomas -- the head of the judiciary in England and Wales -- Brian Leveson, a senior judge who chaired a public inquiry into the ethics of the British media in 2012, and Elizabeth Gloster.

-Hayes, a 36-year-old former UBS UBSG.VX and Citigroup (C.N) trader, was in August found unanimously guilty of eight charges of conspiracy to defraud for rigging Libor, the London interbank offered rate, that underpins around $450 trillion (£300 trillion) of financial contracts and consumer loans worldwide.
+Hayes, a 36-year-old former UBS and Citigroup trader, was in August found unanimously guilty of eight charges of conspiracy to defraud for rigging Libor, the London interbank offered rate, that underpins around $450 trillion of financial contracts and consumer loans worldwide.

 Cast as the ringleader in one of the rate-rigging scams that has cost banks billions in regulatory fines, Hayes was found guilty of conspiring to rig Libor for profit.